-Enabling girls in government secondary schools to break barriers of accessing technology, enhancing their agency and building 21st century skills to make informed career and life choices using STEM and coding.
+Enabling girls in government secondary schools to break barriers of accessing technology, enhance their agency and build 21st century skills to make informed career and life choices using STEM and coding.

-We create learning experiences encouraging adolescents to challenge gender norms, explore career possibilities with a focus on STEM, use coding as a medium of expression to become creators rather than consumers of technology and build critical 21st century skills.
+We create learning experiences encouraging adolescents to build critical 21st century skills, challenge gender norms, explore career possibilities with a focus on STEM, use coding as a medium of expression to become creators rather than consumers of technology.

 Strategy & Approach

-We have an 80 hour blended learning curriculum for government secondary schools focussing on gender, career and life skills, coding and digital literacy.
+We have an 80-hour blended learning curriculum for government secondary schools focusing on gender, career and life skills, coding and digital literacy.
 It is designed to make learners reflect on their lived experiences and develop a vision for self.
-To enable scale and replicability we work in a partnership model with a network of civil society organisations and state governments.
+To enable scale and replicability we work in a partnership model with a network of civil society organizations and state governments.
 The facilitator is a key stakeholder in the process.
 We have an intensive capacity building approach to equip the facilitator to create an interactive and safe learning space inside their classroom.

 If you want to support high-impact, innovative, technology-enabled programs for adolescent boys and girls, the secondary school program offers: